oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 </p></details>

-We will be using **jib** to build the docker images.
-The pom.xml file contains the details of the jib tooling and it's settings.

-- Open the **storefront** project, and on the top level, open the **pom.xml** file
-- Locate the **jib-maven-plugin** dependency near line 162

-This defined what's required for jib, including the base image to use.
-We will be using the Java 11 openjdk (As this is build using JDK11 Long Term Support.)
-Of course there are lots of possible docker base images we could use, but this one allows us to connect to the image and see what's going on internally (I.e. it has a full shell environment).

-This makes the docker image larger than it needs to be, but it helps with debugging if it's needed.
-In a production environment a cut down version of a Java 11 base image would be used.

 - Make sure the zipkin container is running.
 You may have done this in the previous lab chapter and left it running.
   - To check if it is already running type :